 The journal policy is available on Sherpa.

 EAC, the SARChI Chair: Community and Workers Education, CERT, the Faculty of Education (University of Johannesburg) and Unisa Press make every effort to ensure the accuracy of all the information contained in our publication.
 However, EAC, our agents, and our licensors make no representations or warranties whatsoever as to the accuracy, completeness, or suitability for any purpose of the contributions.
 Any opinions and views expressed in this publication are the opinions and views of the authors, and are not the views of or endorsed by EAC, CERT, the Faculty of Education (University of Johannesburg) or Unisa Press.
 EAC, CERT, the Faculty of Education (University of Johannesburg) and Unisa Press shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, in relation to, or arising out of the use of the content of the publication.

 The journal publishes in English.

 Education as Change is an Open Access journal, which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of Open Access.

-Articles form this journal can be made available on personal websites and institutional repositories, subject to the following conditions:
+Articles from this journal can be made available on personal websites and institutional repositories, subject to the following conditions:

 1) Always upload the final version as published at https://upjournals.co.za/index.php/EAC/index